Campus Safety

 Our diverse experiences and backgrounds have worth and it takes each of us and all of us to create ONE USC.

-ONE USC Safety Vision partners
+ONE USC Safety Vision Partners

 When we work together, we can achieve more.
 Students can protect themselves by following common sense Safety Tips.